MechaDragonX/TextToSubStationAlpha/readme.md

 # TextToSubStationAlpha

 ## What is TextToSubStationAlpha?
-TextToSubStationAlpha is a simple program that takes a text file with timestamps and text and turns it into [Advanced SubSstation Alpha](https://en.wikipedia.org/wiki/SubStation_Alpha) subtitles in either the `.ass` or `.ssa` file extension.
+TextToSubStationAlpha is a simple program that takes a text file with timestamps and text and turns it into [Advanced SubStation Alpha](https://en.wikipedia.org/wiki/SubStation_Alpha) subtitles in either the `.ass` or `.ssa` file extension.

 ## Examples
 - This project came about when a Chinese friend recommended a drawing video to me.
 He made translations and made a subtitle file.